 Edgar Wright described it as the “best movie of the year.”
 Eli Roth said it was his “best sci-fi experience I’ve had in a theater since Alien and Avatar“, while Michael Moore used the terms “breathtaking” and “brilliant”.
 The second man on the Moon, Buzz Aldrin, even weighed in with his own review, stating that he was “very, very impressed with it.”

-No less a director than James Cameron led the charge earlier this year, describing Gravity as "the best space film ever done."
-That widely-shared quotation set the pace for the adulation to come, with the sci-fi survival film's buzz gathering through its various festival screenings before its surprisingly (and reassuringly) successful general release in US cinemas last weekend.
+No less a director than James Cameron led the charge earlier this year, describing Gravity as “the best space movie ever done.”
+That widely-shared quotation set the pace for the adulation to come, with the sci-fi survival movie’s buzz gathering through its various festival screenings before its surprisingly (and reassuringly) successful general release in US cinemas last weekend.